Parable #22. The Sheep, Gate & Shepherd:

-Here we see the type of prophetic reward that is given to David who bravely offered up his life for the sake of Adonai’s honor.
-Messiah, like His ancestor David, did not care for his own life.
-His sole concern was for the honor of Adonai’s name.
-David believed Adonai would deliver the uncircumcised Philistine into his hands because no one should be allowed to disrespect the sovereign name of Adonai.
-Similarly, Messiah believed Adonai would deliver the devil and all his kingdom into His hands because no one should be allowed to disrespect the sovereign name of the Holy One.
+Here we see the type of prophetic reward that is given to David who bravely offered up his life for the sake of God’s honor (glory).
+Messiah, like his ancestor David, did not care for his own life.
+His sole concern was for the honor of the Name of Adonai.
+David believed Adonai Avinu would deliver the uncircumcised Philistine into his hands because no one should be allowed to disrespect the sovereign name of Adonai (Eloheinu).
+Similarly, Messiah believed God would deliver the devil and all his kingdom into his hands (under his authority) because no one should be allowed to disrespect the sovereign name of the Holy One.

 David, in confronting Goliath took five stones from a brook.
 As he approached the Giant he was mocked.
 He was mocked for his small stature in comparison to Goliath.
 David came against Goliath with two sticks.
 The wood sticks were part of David’s “weapon,” his sling.

 Meaning #1.
-The two sticks remind us of Adonai’s ultimate weapon, the horizontal and vertical sign of the ancient Hebrew letter Tav, the sign of ”purchase,” “covenant, ”“redemption,” and “ownership.”
+The two sticks remind us of Adonai our God’s ultimate weapon, the horizontal and vertical sign of the ancient Hebrew letter Tav, the sign of ”purchase,” “covenant, ”“redemption,” and “ownership.”

 Meaning#2.
 The leather pouch speaks of the “body of the Messiah.”

 Meaning #3.
-The five rocks represent the preaching of Adonai’s Word, the Besorah of Messiah.
+The five rocks represent the preaching of the Word of God, the Besorah of Messiah.
 Five tells us that this Jewish Gospel of the Messiah is a Besorah of “Grace” (five is the number of Adonai’s grace).
 It also indicates the number of giants to be slain (Goliath had four brothers; all of whom were later killed in combat; four represents the four corners of the world; i.e. “north-south-east-west”).

 Meaning #4.
 The four brothers of Goliath indicate that the Messiah, the Good and Great Shepherd, will destroy the evil one’s kingdom (administration) throughout the entire four corners of the earth.

 Meaning #5.
-The brook (running water) represents the streams of living water out of which Messiah has given us His Word and His Life (His Living Torah).
-This speaks of the never-ending work and ministry of the Holy Spirit (who is the *Gatekeeper in Messiah’s Mashal of “The Sheep, Gate & Shepherd”).
+The brook (running water) represents the streams of living water out of which Messiah has given us God’s Word and His Life (His Living Torah).
+This speaks of the never-ending work and ministry of the Holy Spirit who is the *Gatekeeper in Messiah’s Mashal of “The Sheep, Gate & Shepherd.”